 Exposure to radiation can cause headache and nausea for light exposure to more serious symptoms (anemia, skin rashes, tissue damage) for heavy exposure.
-Even the radioactive material used in diagnostic instruments (e.g. gallium) can cause damage.
-Long-term radiation exposure (if the material becomes embedded in the body) can cause birth defects in offspring.
+Even the radioactive material used in diagnostic instruments (e.g. Gallium 67) can pose a hazard if it gets out.
+Long-term radiation exposure (if the material becomes embedded in the body) can cause cancer and birth defects in offspring.

 Knowing the composition of a material can enable specialists to predict how radiation levels will change over time.
 Unlike conventional hazardous waste the dangers posed by radioactive waste decline over time.

 Iodine 125 has a half-life of about 60 days.
 Iodine 131, which is used to kill thyroid cells in patients with thyroid cancer, has a half-life of 8 days.
 Most of its energy comes out as beta radiation which is why it is used to treat cancer, not in imaging where other isotopes are preferred.